Special Effects Makeup Schools and Colleges in the U.S.

 How to Select a Special Effects Makeup School

 Nearly all makeup programs with a special effects focus are available through private, for-profit beauty schools and makeup academies, which award certificates upon completion.
-However, students may also learn to apply special effects makeup through the theatre departments of some community colleges and 4-year colleges and universities.
+However, students may also learn to apply special effects makeup through the theater departments of some community colleges and 4-year colleges and universities.

 Special Effects Makeup Program Overview